What is an EHC Assessment?

 Write to the highest person at the Local Authority, usually the Director of Education or Head of Children’s Services.
 Your school or college can advise you, or you can find out what they are called on the Local Authority's website.

-For a template letter that can be used to submit a parental request for a child to have an EHC needs (statutory) assessment, see here.
+A template letter that can be used to submit a parental request for a child to have an EHC needs (statutory) assessment, can be downloaded here.

 Will my request be granted?